-- a.
-Support promotion of papaya to Japan after approval of Rainbow Papaya into Japan December 2011. - b.
-Support promotion of papaya into Korea due to implementation of Korea Free Trade Agreement that includes lowering of tariffs for papaya imports into Korea. - c.
-Monitor progress of review of deregulation of papayas into China scheduled for 2013. - d.
-Conduct a logistics workshop statewide to help smallscale producers meet with supply chain providers to help new to export companies. - e.
+- Support promotion of papaya to Japan after approval of Rainbow Papaya into Japan December 2011 targeting the food service as well as retail sectors. - b.
+Support promotion of papaya into Korea due to implementation of Korea Free Trade Agreement in 2012 that included lowering of tariffs for papaya imports into Korea. - c.
+Monitor progress of deregulation of papayas into China. - d.
+Develop activities for the Asian markets that align with new nonstop air service with the intent to introduce products for export. - e.
+Conduct logistics workshops statewide, including a frozen supply chain session, to help small-scale producers meet with supply chain providers to help new to export companies.

+f.
 Support the newly organized Hawaii Floriculture and Nursery Association export initiatives.